 Day 3 – back to Ho Chi Minh

 The next morning as we waited for the bus to come and get us after our breakfast of omelette, bread and bananas.
 I saw some of the biggest butterflies I have ever seen and failed miserably to get a good picture of one.

 We got back to the hotel and had day rooms to keep our stuff in and change.
 We had free time until our first overnight train, so we wandered off to try and visit the palace.
 Unfortunately, the president had died the week before we arrived and it was closed for a few days for the state funeral.

 Instead we had a wander round the city and found the opera house and post office.
 Many of the buildings in Ho Chi Minh are very French influenced from the period where they ruled there.

-We managed to go to the market and buy me one of those round wicker bags that every instagram travel blogger has haha.
+We managed to go to the market and buy me one of those round wicker bags that every instagram travel blogger has for a bargain price of about £6.
 No regrets I love it, I hadn’t taken a handbag because I wanted to get one of those so I needed to get it early in the trip for future use!
 (Side note – it broke in Cuba 6 months later but is surviving with the strap tied not glued on!).

 We also picked up some cheap local rum to try and make the overnight train more bearable.

 Following a slightly disappointing group dinner at what seemed to be a chain Pho restaurant, we headed to our first overnight train.
 I had been very unsure about what to expect on these trains, having heard and read very mixed tales of people’s previous experiences.
 We bought our own sleeping bags with us and that proved to be an excellent shout and well worth the bag space which they took, as we used them at both home stays and on all the trains.
 I would highly recommend bringing one if you plan on doing any similar journeys!